Valley Floor trail closures scheduled to begin June 9 for helicopter timber transportation operations

 This work will involve a helicopter removing dead trees from areas that are otherwise inaccessible due to parcel boundary geography and the steepness of the slopes.
 Timber will be transported from the fuel treatment areas to the Valley Floor for habitat restoration activities along the San Miguel River.

-This summer’s planned work will occur near and over National Forest System Trail #431 on the Valley Floor.
-The trail is south of the San Miguel River west of Boomerang Bridge to Highway 145 will be closed during helicopter operations.
+This summer’s planned helicopter work will occur near and over National Forest System Trail #431, the San Miguel River and parts of the Valley Floor.
+NSF Trail #431 (River Trail) is south of the San Miguel River west of Boomerang Bridge to Highway 145.
 This trail closure is in partnership with the Grand Mesa, Uncompahgre and Gunnison (GMUG) National Forests’ Norwood Ranger District to ensure public safety.
+At the pilot's request, the Valley Floor Trail will also be closed for public safety.

 Helicopter operations are expected to begin Monday, June 9 (weather permitting) and will be carried out over a span of seven days between June 9 and July 31.
 Those dates are dependent upon weather and pilot availability.